kylewhirl/DelayedMessage/README.md

 2. Run it
 3. Install either [Pushcuts](https://apps.apple.com/us/app/pushcut-shortcuts-automation/id1450936447?uo=4) or [Toolbox Pro](https://apps.apple.com/us/app/toolbox-pro-for-shortcuts/id1476205977?uo=4) (Requires Premium $5.99)

+If you want a super simple and quick version that works only with Pushcuts, download it [here](https://www.icloud.com/shortcuts/26792b7454d048d8a25e57c7ec34e76f).
 There are two files (about 8MB) that will download within the shortcut.
 These files are responsible for the menu options.

 # Help